redox-os/ion/README.md

 # Compile / Install Instructions

-Rust 1.19 is the minimum requirement for compiling Ion.
+Rust nightly is required for compiling Ion.
 Simplest way to obtain Rust/Cargo is by installing the [Rustup toolchain manager](https://rustup.rs/), in the event that your OS does not ship Rust natively, or if you want more flexibility in Rust compilation capabilities.